 Criterion 4 - IMPACT - (20 points).
 The extent and effectiveness of plans for dissemination of project results and/or the extent to which project results may be national in scope and/or degree to which the project activities are replicable, and/or the sustainability of the program beyond the Federal Funding.

+And...

-- "Sustainability" is not addressed in the introduction or narrative guidance, yet... - And... - Should I include something about sustainability and, if so, where?
+Should I include something about sustainability and, if so, where?

 33 PERFORMANCE MEASURE